 The owner of a dog has a legal duty to supervise their pets and to prevent injuries to others from dog bite attacks.
 Massachusetts law provides that if a dog causes injury to a person, the owner of the dog shall be liable for damages unless the injured was committing a trespass or was teasing the dog.

-With the help of a skilled personal injury attorney, a dog bite victim may seek compensation from a dog owner in case of injuries.
-The person may claim medical expenses, pain and suffering and mental trauma.
+With the help of a skilled personal injury lawyer, a dog bite victim may seek compensation from a dog owner in case of injuries.
+The person may claim medical expenses, pain and suffering, and mental trauma.
 The individual may also seek compensation for cosmetic or reconstructive surgery and psychological counseling.